simon-donne/defusr/README.md

 ## External dependencies

 For the MVSNet repository, I suggest checking out commit 9284c4bc8.
 The scripts provided here interface with the output created by that commit.
+For the COLMAP repository, I suggest checking out commit c13602fe5.
+Similarly, the patch provided above also acts correctly on that commit.